solo-io/dev-portal-starter/README.md

   ```
 - `VITE_SWAGGER_PREFILL_BASIC` - Prefills the Swagger UI authorization configuration for a Basic authorization scheme.
 This can be set using the following format: `'["authDefinitionKey", "username", "password"]'`.
 - `VITE_DEFAULT_APP_AUTH` - This controls whether the OAuth and/or API Key sections are shown on the App details page.
 Can be set to `"OAUTH"`, `"API_KEY"`, or `"ALL"`.
 Defaults to `"ALL"`.
-- `VITE_API_PAGE_RELOAD` - This is an optional parameter that ensures the API page reloads when navigating to it.
+- `VITE_API_PAGE_RELOAD` - This is an optional parameter that ensures the API page reloads when navigating to it when set to `"true"`.
 This is useful when gating the API page behind an auth flow.

 #### Environment Variables for PKCE Authorization Flow